-Budapest in 3 Days for Seniors - Heroes' Square & City Park
+Budapest in 3 Days - Heroes' Square & City Park

 A calm, senior-friendly 3-day itinerary in Budapest (May, spring).
 Short walks, frequent rests, step-free options, accessible attractions, gentle transport and relaxed dining at quieter, high-quality venues.